-When network path latency occurs, applications can experience downtime and adversely affect end users on the network.
-To mitigate these bottlenecks, network optimization can help users measure network latency at the packet level.
+When network path latency occurs, applications can experience downtime and adversely affect end-users on the network.
+To mitigate these bottlenecks, Network Optimization can help users measure network latency at the packet level.
 There are several techniques like calculating the uptime of client sessions with an application server using a Three-Way Handshake (TCP Handshake).

 Among the biggest concerns of any network manager is the responsibility for business-critical or mission-critical network environments.
 Network availability is the percentage of time that the network is functioning over a specific period.
 All network resources are checked for availability, including network devices, interfaces, WANs, SD-WANs, services, processes, applications, and websites, amongst others.
 The ideal network availability metric is often expressed as “nine nines”: 99.9999999%, which translates into 31.56 milliseconds of downtime per year.

 This is a measure of the amount of traffic on the network, showing whether a network is busy, stable, or idle.
 It is calculated as a ratio based on current traffic to the peak traffic the network can handle and is specified as a percentage.
 Spikes in network usage can affect the performance of the network infrastructure on every layer, and monitoring is required to track usage increases.
-Inbound and outbound arrays of bandwidth usage are measured by network managers to see at a glance how much and where the network is being utilized, enabling them to make knowledgeable decisions about upgrades and maintenance.
+Inbound and outbound arrays of bandwidth usage are measured by network managers to see at a glance how much and where the network is being utilised, enabling them to make knowledgeable decisions about upgrades and maintenance.

 Network Latency / Delay

 “Latency” is a synonym for “delay”.
 Network latency is the measurement of delays that occur in data communication, either in a one-way or round trip of a packet of data.
 An indicator of network speed, usually measured in milliseconds, latency has a big effect on user experience (think VoIP calls or video streaming in particular).
-Networks that experience small delays are a low-latency networks.
+Networks that experience small delays are low-latency networks.
 Those with long delays are high-latency networks.

 When a stream of data is not constant, resulting in some packets of data taking longer than others to be delivered, it is known as a network jitter. it is a sign of an overloaded router due to network bottleneck, and typically results in poor online video or voice quality.